BLCM/bl3mods/Apocalyptech/qol/README.md

   for killing enemies with specific manufacturers.
 - **Droughts Stocked Porta-Potties** - Ensures that all porta-potties in The Droughts have the usual porta-potty weapon attachments when looting.
+- **Free Hemovorous Door** - Makes the door to get to Hemovorous the Invincible free, instead of costing 500 Eridium.
 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.
 - **More Visible ECHO Logs** - Makes the ECHO log loot bars (and, incidentally, mission items) far more visible